After signing a new deal with Wigan Warriors, we take a closer look at Ethan Havard’s career so far with ten facts…

-- Born on the 26th October 2000, he was named as Joseph Ethan Havard.
-The name Joseph is part of a family tradition, as his father is called Joseph Kieron Havard and his grandad is called Joseph Brian Havard, although he does go by the name Ethan.
+- Continuing a family tradition, he was named Joseph Ethan Havard, as his father is called Joseph Kieron Havard and his grandad is called Joseph Brian Havard.

-- After being approached by Wigan, Havard joined the Club’s Scholarship system half-way through 2016.
-He played the full second year in 2017 and was awarded The Riversiders (Wigan Warriors Supporters Club) Under-16s Player of the Year.
+- Havard joined Wigan’s Scholarship system half-way through 2016, and in his first full season in 2017, he was awarded The Riversiders (Wigan Warriors Supporters Club) Under-16s Player of the Year.

-- In 2018, he moved up to the Under-19s level in Wigan’s Academy and was part of the Grand Final winning squad that beat Leeds Rhinos 14-6 at the DW Stadium in September.
-He went on to make 21 appearances and score ten tries throughout the 2018 campaign.
+- In 2018, he was promoted to Under-19s level in the Warriors Academy and played a part in the Grand Final winning squad that beat Leeds Rhinos 14-6 at the DW Stadium.

 - The 19-year-old’s strong performances led to him being handed a first team debut in a 46-10 victory over Wakefield Trinity last July.